jamescourtney/FlatSharp/README.md

   Console.WriteLine($"{monster.Position.X}, {monster.Position.Y}, {monster.Position.Z}");
 }
 ```
 Therefore, to use FlatSharp effectively, you must do so with buffer lifecycle management in mind.
 The simplest way to accomplish is to just let the GC take care of it for you.
 However, in scenarios where buffers are pooled, lifecycle management becomes important.
-The ```FlatBufferSerializerOptions.GreedyDeserialize``` option (documented above) can prevent this entire class of issue, at the cost of extra allocations.
+The ```FlatBufferSerializerOptions.GreedyDeserialize``` option (documented above and enabled by default) can prevent this entire class of issue, at the cost of extra allocations.

 ### Security
 Serializers are a common vector for security issues.
 FlatSharp takes the following approach to security: